 Sheep Shearing School

-- Our shearing school typically takes place in early May - usually the first or second week of May.
-The 2020 class filled up in less than 5 min from the time we announced registration was open.
+Our shearing school typically takes place in early March to May - usually the first or second week of March-May.
+The 2023 class filled up in less than 5 min from the time we announced registration was open.
 The announcement goes out only to the people who have completed the survey below.
 You only need to complete the survey once.

-If you would like to be notified of future Wool Classing or Sheep Shearing schools please complete this survey. click here.
+If you would like to be notified of future Sheep Shearing Schools or Wool Classing please complete this survey.
+Click here.

 Check out a first hand account of the UC Cooperative Extension Sheep Shearing and Wool Classing Schools at the UC Hopland Research and Extension Center as captured by the UC ANR Green Blog, "Mozilla information scientist finds her passion at UC Sheep Shearing School" !